Chess25/Kanini-chess/Readme.md

 ### Terms of use

-Stockfish is free, and distributed under the **GNU General Public License** (GPL).
+Kanini chess is free, and distributed under the **GNU General Public License** (GPL).
 Essentially, this means that you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download from your web site, selling